-The evaluation of the impact of the audit deficiencies included in the audit report on the GMP status of the API(s) used in the Manufacture of Medicinal Products is the responsibility of the QP(s) or Responsible Person(s) of Manufacturing Authorisation Holder(s) or the Customer in the case of a self-assessment audit.
+The evaluation of the impact of the audit deficiencies included in the audit report on the GMP status of the API(s) used in the Manufacture of Medicinal Products is the responsibility of the Customer.

-3.1.6.
-Resolution of disagreement with GMP deficiencies / performance of auditors.
+4.1.6.
+Resolution of disagreement with GMP deficiencies/performance of auditors.

-In the case that the QP or Responsible Person of Manufacturing Authorisation Holder or Auditee is not satisfied with the quality of the audit report / performance of the auditors, they should contact ACI in writing explaining their concerns.
-ACI will review their concerns with the auditors and QP or Responsible Person of the Manufacturing Authorisation Holder and try to satisfy the concerns.

-In the case that there continues to be a serious disagreement on any of the deficiencies made in the audit report or in the performance of the auditors, the ACI may also request independent review from the APIC Audit Programme Representative / APIC Exec Member on the GMP Compliance issues raised.
+In the case that the QP or Responsible Person of the MAH or Auditee is not satisfied with the quality of the audit report/performance of the auditors, they should contact ACI in writing explaining their concerns.
+ACI will review their concerns with the auditors and QP or Responsible Person of the MAH and try to satisfy the concerns.
+In the case that there continues to be a serious disagreement on any of the deficiencies made in the audit report or in the performance of the auditors, the ACI may also request independent review from the APIC Audit Programme Representative/APIC Excom Member on the GMP Compliance issues raised.
 In this case, the ACI should ensure there is no Conflict of Interest with the APIC Nominee and the Auditee and the terms of the Confidentiality Agreement should be extended to include this review.

-The ACI will report in writing to the QP or Responsible Person of Manufacturing Authorisation Holder and the Auditee to give feedback on the formal review of their disagreements and request agreement to close the audit report.
+The ACI will report in writing to the QP or Responsible Person of the MAH and the Auditee to give feedback on the formal review of their disagreements and request agreement to close the audit report.